Frequently asked questions

 Does Sirovilla provide any other services?

-Sirovilla villages are designed to accommodate people who are able to live independently in individual units.
-Sirovilla does not provide nursing care, medical care, assistance buttons, laundry services, cleaning services, in home care or meals.
-Our residents arrange access these supports themselves either via family and friends or via their My Aged Care package providers.
+Sirovilla does not provide nursing care, medical care, assistance buttons, laundry services, cleaning services, in-home care, or meals.
+Our residents arrange access to these supports themselves, either via family and friends or via their in-home support package providers.

 What happens if I want to move or am no longer able to live independently?